Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 By default, the SDK logs information in the shell console that starts the Node.js process.

 You can add a logger for saving the SDK logs into a file.
+Each day, a new file is created.

 Simply add the following lines to your **options** parameter:

 ```js
 ...